-The New Year is a time to start afresh – so be brave and get rid of everything in your kitchen that could wreak havoc with your health.
+Every now and then we need to get rid of everything in the kitchen that could wreak havoc with our health.
 Restock with nutritious foods, beverages and snacks.
 If you don’t have forbidden products in your kitchen, you won’t be tempted to eat them in moments of weakness.

 Your family might not be happy with you at first, but it’s for your own good, and their own good, too.
 It really is a no-brainer that if you harbour ‘unhealthies’ in your pantry they will end up on the family dinner table.
 So get wise and boot out the baddies and bring in the goodies.